This is the preview version of the Wisconsin State Legislature site.

 The current amounts of the emergency planning notification and inventory form fees are listed in Chapter WEM 1.
 They were established in 2010.
 Inflation since 2010 has reached nearly 30% according to the US Bureau of Labor Statistics.
 Projections based on historic expenses for completing the statutorily-required tasks in s.
 323.60(2) shows the fees collected are insufficient to continue funding the statewide program and grants to counties beyond the state fiscal year 2024.
 The departmental tasks articulated in s.
 323.60(2) are as follows:

-The objective of the proposed rule change is to increase facility fees to account for inflation since 2010 and to set a mechanism to recalculate fees annually going forward so the state EPCRA program and grants to counties will be funded at sustainable levels and continue to meet the requirements of ss.
+The objective of the proposed rule change is to increase facility fees to account for inflation since 2010 so the state EPCRA program and grants to counties will be funded at sustainable levels and continue to meet the requirements of ss.
 323.60 and 323.61, Stats.

 d.
 Remove references to repealed statutes and update terminology to reflect current applicable statutes